zig-gamedev/.github/profile/README.md

 Zero the Ziguana is an official mascot of the Zig programming language and toolchain.
 Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) https://github.com/ziglang/logo

 ## Vision
-- A very modular toolbox of libraries.
-- Libraries are written from scratch in Zig or provide Ziggified bindings and build systems for carefully selected C and C++ libraries.
+- Very modular toolbox of libraries providing Ziggified bindings and build systems for carefully selected C and C++ libraries or written from scratch in Zig.
 - Extensive range of example appications that require just Zig to build and run on all popular platforms.

 ## Projects using zig-gamedev